28

 Imaging Mass Cytometry Analysis With TissueGnostics

-The power of TG’s contextual image analysis software StrataQuest, can be utilized to further image analysis and data extraction to inform research conclusions.
-StrataQuest can analyse high numbers of markers/cellular phenotypes in tissue sections.
+The power of TG's contextual image analysis software StrataQuest , can be utilized to further image analysis and data extraction to inform research conclusions.
+StrataQuest can analyze high numbers of markers/cellular phenotypes in tissue sections.
 Not only single cell detection, co-expression analysis, and metastructure identification is possible, but also the establishment of spatial relationships between cellular phenotypes and/or morphological tissue entities.
 Results can be exported and displayed as images, graphs, charts, and maps.

-TG is a pioneer in tissue cytometry, offering many advantages with our high performing line of products, which feature diverse whole-slide scanners, as well as image analysis solutions.
-If you are interested in learning more about the analysis of imaging mass cytometry, please check out the IMC analysis example mentioned above, or reach out as soon as possible to a member of the TissueGnostics team.
+TG is a pioneer in tissue cytometry, offering many advantages with our high performing line of products, which feature various whole-slide scanners, as well as image analysis solutions.
+If you are interested in learning more about the analysis of imaging mass cytometry, please check out the IMC analysis example mentioned above, or reach out as soon as possible to a member of the TissueGnostics team .

 References